Tahmid2019/Doc_ML_Process/Classification_Problem.md

-# Detailed Guide for Classification Problems

 This document outlines a comprehensive approach for tackling both binary and multiclass classification problems.

-# Dataset Preparation for Machine Learning
+# Dataset Preparation for Classification Problems

 ## Overview
 Preparing a dataset for machine learning, whether for binary or multiclass classification, involves several key steps.
 Each of these steps is crucial to ensure the data is accurately represented and suitable for modeling.